Cassiopeia77/SamsungActivityPostureData/README.md

 The aim of this project was to create
 (i) A single TIDY DATA SET containing all the mean and std related feature measurements data produced from all 30 participants for each activity they carried out.
 (ii) Create a second INDEPENDENT TIDY DATA SET with the average of each feature measurement variable for each activity and each subject.
 The later of these steps is achieved through the run_analysis.R program provided in this repo.
 To create the initial TIDY DATA SET run_analysis should be truncated to include lines 1 to 72.
+All analysis was run using RStudio (version 0.99.441) on a Mac running OS X Yosemite (Version 10.10.4)

 ANALYSIS STEPS - see run_analysis.R
 STEP 1: Read the "features.txt" into R using the read.table() function.
 This provides a table from which a vector of feature names can be extracted.
 As this vector of names contains brackets, dashes and commas there are not R-compliant variable names.
 In order to use them as such the vector was passed through the make.names() function.
 This vector was used later to label the columns of data-frames generated from data in “X_test.txt” and “X_train.txt” files.